open-power/hostboot/src/include/runtime/README.md

         1) The biggest part will be defining the interface.
 Inspect the current interfaces (AttributeSetter_t, SingleScomOpHbrtFspData_t, TargetDeconfigHbrtFspData_t, etc) for inspiration.
-        2) Once an interface has been designed, add the structure to this file with the other interfaces.
+        2) Once an interface has been designed, add the structure to the file, generic_hbrt_fsp_message.H, among the other interfaces.
         3) Create an MBOX message queue enum for the interface and add to:
            /hostboot/src/include/usr/mbox/mbox_queues.H::queue_id_t
            see current message queues for example
-        4) Add a new message type for the interface to: enum generic_hbrt_fsp_message.H::GENERIC_FSP_MBOX_MESSAGE_MSG_TYPE.
+        4) Add a new message type for the interface to: enum GenericFspMboxMessage_t::GENERIC_FSP_MBOX_MESSAGE_MSG_TYPE in file generic_hbrt_fsp_message.H.
         5) How to use the new interface to pass a message
            a) Make sure g_hostInterfaces and g_hostInterfaces->firmware_request
               are not NULL.